 - 1” (1.0-Type) stacked Exmor RS CMOS sensor with DRAM Chip

-I've recently been putting the RX0's high-ISO capabilities to the test.
-While the camera's sensor is small relative to a DSLR or many mirrorless cameras--all of which are much larger cameras--its 1-inch sensor is surprisingly large for a camera this tiny.
-Combined with Sony's market-leading expertise with sensors--they make some of the best in the business--it promises very good image quality.
+I’ve posted a more general collection of photos taken with the Sony RX0 separately.
+I’ve also been putting the RX0’s high-ISO capabilities to the test, and that’s what I’m focusing on here.
+While the camera’s sensor is small relative to a DSLR or many mirrorless cameras–all of which are much larger cameras–its 1-inch sensor is surprisingly large for a camera this tiny.
+Combined with Sony’s market-leading expertise with sensors–they make some of the best in the business–it promises very good image quality.

-The RX0 has a minimum available ISO of 80, and it's maximum is ISO 12800.1 I'm focusing here on the range from ISO 3200 through ISO 12800.
-And I'm focusing in this post on still images; I'll tackle video separately.
-I've included some real-world examples below to give a sense of how it performs.
+The RX0 has a minimum available ISO of 80, and its maximum is ISO 12800.1 I’m focusing here on the upper end, from ISO 3200 through ISO 12800.
+And these are with its still images; I’ll tackle video separately.
+I’ve included some real-world examples below to give a sense of how it performs.